Vyral/charlie-epstein-blog/_posts/2018-01-08-this-retirement-planning-tool-will-help-your-employees-exponentially.md

 Today, we’re going to focus on what I call “the Gap Statement.”

 Recently, we’ve been talking a lot about employee engagement.
-If you aren’t taking advantage of the Retirement Gap Analysis Report, though, **you aren’t helping your employees to the fullest extent.**
+If you aren’t taking advantage of the Retirement Gap Analysis Report, however,&nbsp;**you aren’t helping your employees to the fullest extent.**

-This report specifically tells your employees what they need to save for retirement based on their needs-based rate of return, which is the least amount of risk they need to take in order to achieve a near-guaranteed paycheck for the rest of their life.
+This report specifically tells your employees what they need to save for retirement based on their needs-based rate of return, which is the least amount of risk they need to take to achieve a near-guaranteed paycheck for the rest of their life.

 In other words: What is the return your employees need to earn with the least amount of risk?

 Now, the Gap Statement will show your employees how much of a monthly income they’re going to have when they reach their retirement years.
-It’ll take into account a number of things, and will **then show them the gap between their current monthly income and what they need to live on.**
+It’ll consider a number of things, and will&nbsp;**then show them the gap between their current monthly income and what they need to live on.**

 {% include pullquote.html %}